-Lacey’s corporate investigation experience includes insider trading, False Claims Act and Anti-Kickback Statute investigations.
-She has also represented clients in a range of government enforcement action, including those brought by the SEC, DOJ, and state regulators.
+Lacey’s corporate investigation experience includes federal program theft, insider trading, False Claims Act, and Anti-Kickback Statute investigations.
+She has also represented clients in a range of government enforcement actions, including those brought by the SEC, DOJ, and state regulators.

 Lacey’s pro bono work has included briefing and arguing an appeal before the Ninth Circuit Court of Appeals, first-chair representation of clients at administrative hearings, advising non-profit clients on compliance matters, and assisting a woman serving a life sentence in gaining parole after 34 years in prison.

 Representative engagements include: